Asiana Airlines: 2023

+2024

+On 28 November 2024, the European Commission approved the merger, followed by the approval from the United States on 2 December 2024.
+Following approval from all 14 countries, Korean Air officially completed the acquisition of Asiana Airlines on 12 December 2024.

+Korean Air Co. said on August 7, 2024, it signed a tentative agreement valued at 470 billion won (US$341.7 million) to sell the cargo business division of Asiana Airlines Inc. to Air Incheon.

+On 12 December 2024, Korean Air completed the purchase of the debt-laden Asiana Airlines in a deal worth 1.5 trillion won (US$1.6 billion).
+The deal enables Korean Air to acquire 63.88% in the second-largest airline in the country, becoming the 12th-largest airline in the world by international capacity.

+Towards integration with Korean Air in 2026

+In December 2024, Asiana Airlines quietly launched its new brand identity after the merger, which includes the removal of the "red arrow" elements (also branded as the Asiana Wings) of the previous owner Kumho Asiana Group and using the aircraft tail as a replacement.
+The Kumho Asiana Group logo on the fuselage has been removed, and the red arrows on all the passenger aircraft in the fleet have also been either removed or covered.

+The brand identity of the two airlines will remain unchanged until the integration is fully completed and in the meantime, several integration process will be conducted, including appointing a new CEO and key executives, as well as the integration of the low-cost subsidiaries of both Korean Air and Asiana Airlines, including Jin Air, Air Busan and Air Seoul.
+Also, Asiana will end its 38 years of operation and will be integrated to Korean Air by the end of 2026.

 Corporate affairs

-The airline has its global headquarters in Seoul at the Asiana Town (아시아나타운) in Osoe-dong, Gangseo-gu, Seoul.
+The airline has its global headquarters in Seoul at the Asiana Town (아시아나타운) in Osoe-dong, Gangseo District, Seoul.
 The airline's head office moved from Hoehyeon-dong, Jung District to Asiana Town in Osoe-dong on 1 April 1998.

 Destinations

-Asiana Airlines serves destinations on four continents, with an Asian network that includes important cities in the People's Republic of China, Japan, Southeast Asia, and Central Asia.
+Asiana Airlines serves destinations on five continents, with an Asian network that includes important cities in the People's Republic of China, Japan, Southeast Asia, and Central Asia.
 The airline serves several gateway cities in North America and Europe while retaining limited coverage of Oceania.
 Asiana Cargo, the airline's cargo subsidiary, also has a wide network, especially in Europe, Asia, and the United States.

 Asiana decided to launch Air Seoul, the airline's second subsidiary and its low-cost carrier, based in Incheon International Airport, and transfer some of its unprofitable routes to the subsidiary in November 2016.

 Codeshare agreements

 Asiana Airlines codeshares with these airlines: